paulocheque/django-dynamic-fixture/docs/source/overview.rst

 ===============================================================================

   * Highly customizable: you can customize fields recursively
-  * Deal with unique=True
+  * Deals with unique=True
-  * Deal with cyclic dependencies (including self references)
+  * Deals with cyclic dependencies (including self references)
-  * Deal with many to many relationship (common M2M or M2M with additional data, i.e. through='table')
+  * Deals with many to many relationship (common M2M or M2M with additional data, i.e. through='table')
-  * Deal with custom fields (specially if the custom field inherit of a django field)
+  * Deals with custom fields (especially if the custom field inherits from a django field)
-  * It is supported for parallel tests
+  * Support for parallel tests
-  * Deal with auto calculated attributes
+  * Deals with auto calculated attributes
   * It is easy to debug errors

 Motivation
 ===============================================================================

-  * It is a TERRIBLE practice to use STATIC data in tests.
+  * It is a terrible practice to use static data in tests.
-  * Create dynamic fixture for each model is boring and it produces a lot of replicated code.
+  * Creating dynamic fixture for each model is boring and it produces a lot of replicated code.
   * It is a bad idea to use uncontrolled data in tests, like bizarre random data.

 Comparison with other tools
 ===============================================================================

 The DDF was created in a context of a project with a very complex design with many cyclic dependencies.
 In that context, no available tool was satisfactory.
 Or we stumbled in some infinite loop or some bug caused by a custom field.
-For these reasons, the tests starting to fail and it was very hard to understand why.
+For these reasons, the tests started to fail and it was very hard to understand why.

 Another thing, the DDF was planned to have a lean and clean syntax.
-We believe that automated tests must be developer quickly with the minimum overhead.
+We believe that automated tests must be developed quickly with the minimum overhead.
 For that reason we are in favor of less verbose approach, except in the documentation ;)

 Also, DDF is flexible, since it is possible to customize the entire data generation or by field.

   * Either they are incomplete, or bugged or it produces erratic tests, because they use random and uncontrolled data.
-  * Also, the syntax of others tools is too verbose, which polutes the tests.
+  * The syntax of others tools is too verbose, which polutes the tests.
   * Complete, lean and practice documentation.
   * It is hard to debug tests with another tools.
   * List of other tools: <https://www.djangopackages.com/grids/g/testing/> or <http://djangopackages.com/grids/g/fixtures>
   * The core of the tool is the algorithm, it is not the data generation as all other tools.
-That mean you can change the data generation logic as you want.
+This means you can change the data generation logic.

 Plus:

-  * Nose plugin that enable a setup for the entire suite (unittest2 includes only setups for class and module)
+  * Nose plugin that enables a setup for the entire suite (unittest2 includes only setups for class and module)
   * Nose plugin to count how many queries are executed by test
   * Command to count how many queries are executed to save any kind of model instance
-  * FileSystemDjangoTestCase that facilitate to create tests for features that use filesystem.
+  * FileSystemDjangoTestCase that facilitates to create tests for features that use filesystem.

 External references
 ===============================================================================